Nyack in Rockland County, New York — The American Northeast (Mid-Atlantic)

 Erected by The Historical Society of Rockland County.

 Topics and series.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 In addition, it is included in the New York, Historical Society of Rockland County, the Unitarian Universalism (UUism), and the United Methodist Church Historic Sites series lists.
 A significant historical date for this entry is February 18, 1908.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Historic Upper Nyack Firehouse (approx. 0.2 miles away); Hopper House (approx. 0.7 miles away); Oak Hill Cemetery (approx. ¾ mile away); Historic Underground Railroad (approx. 0.9 miles away); Capt.
-John Green (approx. 0.9 miles away); Nyack First Settlement (approx. 0.9 miles away); First Reformed Church of Nyack (approx. 0.9 miles away); a different marker also named Historic Underground Railroad (approx. one mile away).
+At least 8 other markers are within walking distance of this marker: Historic Upper Nyack Firehouse (approx. 0.2 miles away); Skirmishes at Sarvents Quarry (approx. 0.3 miles away); Hopper House (approx. 0.7 miles away); Oak Hill Cemetery (approx. Ύ mile away); Historic Underground Railroad (approx. 0.9 miles away); Capt.
+John Green (approx. 0.9 miles away); Nyack First Settlement (approx. 0.9 miles away); First Reformed Church of Nyack (approx. 0.9 miles away).
 Touch for a list and map of all markers in Nyack.